HikaruAsano/HikaruAsano.github.io/index.md

 ## About Me

-I am a Master student at Uviersity of Tokyo.
+I am a first-year PhD student at Uviersity of Tokyo.

 ## Research Interests

 - **Multi-agent Reinforcement Learning:** Cooperation in Decentralized Manner
 - **Computational Social Science:** Application of ML for Social Science
-- **Methodology for Social Science:** Crisis of Replication, Qualitative Analysis
+- **LLM for Behavior Understanding** Replication of Human Behavior and Utilizing Common Sense Reasoning

 ## News

-- **[Jun.
-2023]** Our paper about synesthesia is accepted to ALIFE workshop on Cognitive feelings
+- **[Aug.
+2023]** Our paper Human trajectory captioning has been accepted to INLG 2024.
-- **[Mar.
-2023]** I speak at The Future of STS Research in Japan and Korea: A Networking Workshop for Young Researcher
-- **[Apr.
-2020]** Our paper about flextible method for secondary data is accepted to IC2S2
-- **[Jan.
-2022]** Our paper about fairness in multi-robot navigation is accepted to AAMAS2023

 ## Education
 - D.Sc in Graduate School of Arts and Sciences, The University of Tokyo (2024.4-present)